jamespfennell/xz/README.md

 ## The lzma sub-package

-This section is targeted at people who want to use features of the C lzma library that are not exposed
+This section is targeted at people who want to use features of the C lzma2 library that are not currently exposed
-    through the xz package API described above.
+    through the xz package.
+We're open to pull requests that add new lzma2 features to the package.

-The lzma C library is wrapped using cgo in the lzma Go sub-package.
+The lzma2 C library is wrapped using cgo in the lzma Go sub-package.
 This sub-package is pretty "low level" and mostly just maps Go function calls/data structures directly to
     C function calls/data structures.
-One of the consequences of this is that it does not have an idiomatic Go API.
+One consequence of this is that the sub-package does not have an idiomatic Go API.
 For example, instead of returning error types it returns integer statuses, as the C code does.
 The main xz package wraps the sub-package and provides the idiomatic Go API.